ashestosea/lipu-tenpo/README.md

 To start your day it's recommended to enter an "off task" entry.

-By default lipu-tenpo tries to read a configuration file from your data directory (using the [directories](https://github.com/dirs-dev/directories-rs) crate)
+By default lipu-tenpo tries to read a configuration file from your config directory (using the [directories](https://github.com/dirs-dev/directories-rs) crate)
 If not found, lipu-tenpo writes a default configuration file before running.

 ```bash